 Some cellulose digesting fungi also double as predators that eat Phytophthora.
 If they are supplied the right form of nitrogen they can more vigorously hunt down pathogens like Phytophthora.

 To summarise, look after the microbes.
 Do this by feeding them and by buffering fertiliser applications.
 Add carbon.
 Build organic matter.
 Get the Big Four elements up to luxury levels in the your crops will be larger and earlier.
 They will not go off in cool storage.
 Insect attack will reduce to a minimum.
 Phytophthora cinnamomi will be kept in balance.
-Above all, the fruit will taste better.
+Above all, the fruit will taste and store better.

 Lastly, for those that spray herbicides.
 This action will delay your success.
 Try to replace spraying with other methods, including not being so fussy.
 You do not need a park-like setting.
 Allow different species to develop in the understory.
 Spraying reduces organic matter.
 That in turn increases the effects of drought and pest attack.
 Halve your spray rates and add fulvic acid to the spray at 40ml/100l.
 Maintain correct N:K levels.
 Tap into free nitrogen.